Helping Your Toddler with Separation Anxiety

 - The Kissing Hand by Audrey Penn (a wonderful book about a raccoon who wants to stay home with mom instead of going to school)

-Put together a small child-sized photo album with people your toddler loves holding her: you, her other parent, her grandparents, her caregiver, aunts and uncles.
-Add cousins and friends.
+Put together a small child-sized photo album with people your toddler loves holding her: you, her other parent, her grandparents, her caregiver, aunts and uncles, cousins and friends.
+Add the new caregiver or teacher.
 Read the book often.
 Let her get used to her caregiver reading it to her in your presence.
 Many children are comforted by reading such a book when they miss their parents.

 You may need a hot bath and a cup of tea at the end of the day, but your toddler has a pent up need for you.
 Of course he’s demanding.
 He’s stressed, and he needs your calm, loving presence to unwind and relax.
 Make the simplest dinner you can, keep things calm, avoid power struggles, and look for opportunities to connect.
 Be sure he gets a lot of opportunities to laugh, to get those tensions out.
 And leave extra time for cuddling at bedtime.

 Your toddler will eventually outgrow his separation anxiety.
 I'm hoping this twelve step program will make the process faster and easier for your toddler – and for you!